The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

 Mindset: 25 percent

-It’s not just about eating “healthy.”
-It’s about the quality and quantity of food you consume at a given time.
-For lifters who truly want to maximize their results, the most important meals of your day are the pre and post-workout meal.
-Consuming these meals give you the ability to have consistent performances in the gym and also to recover properly from training.
+It’s not about eating “healthy.”
+It’s about the quality and quantity of food that you consume at a given time.
+For lifters who want the best results, the most important meals are the pre and post-workout ones.
+These meals help you perform well in the gym and recover from training.

-The folks who eat bad vs. the folks who eat good end up with two completely different physiques.
+The folks who eat badly vs. the folks who eat well will end up with two completely different physiques.

 Pre-Workout Meals That You Should Eat Before A Workout

-A lack of the proper pre-workout meal is what leads to minimal progress and frustration with building your body.
-My list below can give you some great food options for what you should eat before your workout.
-I consistently rotate all of these options:
+A lack of the proper pre-workout meal is what leads to minimal progress and maximal frustration with building your body.
+My short list below can give you some great food options for what you should eat before your workout.
+I consistently rotate all of these options.

 • Oats, Eggs, and Egg Whites